IBM-Watson/wex-appbuilder-samples/distance_display/README.md

 There are three user-adjustable parameters in the widget.
 The first, `how_many_to_show` sets the number of countries shown in the widget.
-The second, `output_format` defines the distance output format.
+The second, `output_format`, defines the distance output format.
 This can be in miles, feet, meters, kilometers, or rods.
-The last parameter, `near_or_far` tells the widget to sort by nearest or most distant.
+The last parameter, `near_or_far`, tells the widget to sort by nearest or most distant.

 The code uses the